NotIsaacNewton/propagate/README.md

 ---

-*See TODO comments in code for upcoming changes.*
+*See TODO comments in code for upcoming changes (I'm allowed to be lazy sometimes).*